Android-for-Python/Android-for-Python-Users/README.md

 ### Storage Permissions

 On devices running Android 10 and later, no permissions are requires to read or write an app's own shared storage or private storage.
-An app cannot overwrite another app's shared file.
+An app cannot modify another app's shared file.

 Reading another app's shared storage requires READ_EXTERNAL_STORAGE permission if android.api < 33.